Sky Studio Design

 Sky Poker Studios

 Sky Poker lighting plot.
 Very straightforward.
-Just make sure the presenter is sat on (..censored..)
-J L-B
+Just make sure the presenter is sat on their !!censored!! (c) 2012 J L-B

 The General-Purpose Studios (Sports, Entertainment, etc)

-• When Richard first arrived, he found there was a multitude of different and incompatible lighting control systems in use, with the majority of presentation being done with manual faders.
-Each studio had its own unique technical infrastructure and challenges, and although there were some moving lights and early led effects units, these were little understood by most of the team.
+When Richard first arrived, he found there was a multitude of different and incompatible lighting control systems in use, with the majority of control being done with manual faders (regardless of how basic or advanced the controller was) - giving little consistency from week to week.
+Each studio had its own unique technical infrastructure and challenges, and although there were a number of moving lights and considerable numbers of early led effects units, these were little understood at that time by the in-house electricians.

-Within just a couple of years, continuing the work of his predecesor Don Hart, he succeeded in drastically simplifing and unifing the control consoles into a single family (ETC Eos - eventually purchasing over 30 assorted models all the way from Nomad to Apex), and enhanced this by standardising the show file structure across site.
-The infrastructure migrated towards a standard methodolgy as much as possible, aand all new builds followed the same structure.
+Within just a couple of years, continuing the work of his predecessor Don Hart, he succeeded in drastically simplifying and unifying the control consoles into a single family (ETC Eos) - ultimately purchasing over 30 assorted versions all the way from a simple Nomad to the Apex.
+This was enhanced by standardising the channel and cue structures across site, hugely helping the Electrician’s who often had to operate completely unfamiliar productions.
+The control infrastructure behind the scenes also migrated towards the Sky Studios structure as much as possible, and all new builds were built in that format.

-Over time, all the lighting electricians were successfully encouraged to embrace the benefits of consistent, quick, and repeatable cue-based operation, and the general standards of lighting faces improved - something critical as the studio cameras used during this timee quickly moved from SD to HD, side-tracked briefly into 3D, and then increased in resolution and colour-space to UHD.
-During this 10 years of rapid technology change, many of the lights in used were 20 years old at the start, and 30 years old at the end - and still pefectly suitable when used appropriately,
+Over time, all the lighting electricians were successfully encouraged to embrace the benefits - and reduced work load, of consistent, quick, and repeatable, Cue-based operation.
+More importantly, the general standards of lighting faces improved, with far less excess Fill light; something critical as the studio cameras used during this time quickly moved through the alphabet soup from SD to HD, side-tracked briefly into 3D, and then increased in resolution and colour-space once again to UHD.
+During this 10 years of rapid technology change, many of the lights used were 20 years old at the start, and 30 years old at the end - yet still perfectly suitable when used appropriately, if no longer politically acceptable due to their carbon footprint.